How Do I Spin-Off My Subsidiary? Going Public Lawyer

 ♦ the shareholders of the Parent do not provide consideration for the spun-off Subsidiary shares; the spin-off shares are distributed pro-rata to the Parent shareholders;

-♦ the Parent provides adequate information about the spin-off and its Subsidiary to its shareholders and to the trading markets;
+♦ the Parent provides adequate information about the spin-off and its Subsidiary to its shareholders and public;

 ♦ the Parent has a valid business purpose for the spin-off; and